 "Ahh. .. " He whimpered and knelt upon one knee holding his side.

 "Oh shit, sorry Blake!"
-A voice called out, but Blake didn't register.
+A voice called out, but his voice was muffled in his ears.
 He kept his hand pressed against his side and stood up shakily.
 The crowd awed as he stood up slowly.

 "Give him a walk!"
 The coach called and Blake maneuvered carefully to the third base.
 Another player subbed in for him as he made his way off field.
-"What the hell were you doing out there, looking for something?"
+"What the hell were you doing out there?"
 The coach demanded.
 His upper lip trembled furiously and he reached down to snag the edge of Blake's jersey and pulled it up to reveal his ribs.

 "Hopefully they're not cracked..."
-The coach pondered for a second and reconsidered his decision.
+Coach growled and reconsidered his decision.
 He thrust a cold water bottle against his side.

 "Last game of the season. . ."
 The coach muttered and turned his eyes back to the game.